jeka-kiselyov/wallet/README.md

 grunt install
 ```
 9. Add your domain to apache settings(and /etc/hosts if you are going to test wallet locally).
 And set home URL in settings/settings.php
 10. Open it in browser.
+You can also navigate to /admin/, username: admin, password: admin.
+Please don't forget to change it.
 11. Enjoy :)

 License